Program: Infancy and Early Childhood

 - Knowledge of infant and child development, developmental exceptionality, community service systems, family systems and interdisciplinary teams

 - Knowledge of and ability to use developmental assessment profiles and ability to transfer the results to an intervention

 - Demonstrated knowledge of on-site observation and interpretation methods

 - The successful candidate must provide an acceptable Vulnerable Sector Screening, and proof of being fully vaccinated for Covid-19.

 - Fluency is French is considered an asset

 How to Apply:

 - To be considered for this position, you must be passionate about the work we do, and share our organizational values.

 - Save your resume and cover letter in the following format: firstname.lastname (ie. John.Smith).

 Surrey Place is an equal opportunity employer.
 Candidates from diverse groups are encouraged to apply.
 If you are contacted for an interview and require accommodation appropriate arrangements will be made to assist you through this process.
-We thank all applicants in advance for their interest; however, only those selected for an interview will be contacted.
+Successful candidates who receive a conditional offer of hire will be eligible for accommodation in employment up to the point of undue hardship for bona fide human rights related restrictions and limitations.
+We thank all applicants in advance for their interest; however only those selected for an interview will be contacted.